ganeti/ganeti/man/hbal.rst

 - standard deviation of the dynamic load on the nodes, for cpus, memory, disk and network
 - standard deviation of the CPU load provided by MonD
+- the count of instances with primary and secondary in the same failure domain

 The free memory and free disk values help ensure that all nodes are somewhat balanced in their resource usage.
 The reserved memory helps